This information will help you or your caregiver safely handle oral chemotherapy (chemotherapy you take by mouth) at home.

 - If you need to split or open pills, wear a facemask that covers your nose and mouth.

-- Don’t touch these medications if you’re pregnant, could become pregnant, or are breastfeeding.
+- Do not touch chemotherapy medicine if you’re pregnant, could become pregnant, or are breastfeeding.

-- Wash your hands for at least 20 seconds before and after touching your medications.
+- Wash your hands for at least 20 seconds before and after touching your medicine.

 -

-Wear disposable gloves (gloves that you throw away) when handling chemotherapy, regardless of the form it comes in.
+Wear disposable gloves (gloves that you throw away) when handling chemotherapy.
+Wear gloves while you’re handling any kind of chemotherapy.

-- If your caregiver is helping you, they’ll need to wear disposable gloves too.
+- If your caregiver is helping you, they will need to wear disposable gloves too.
 They should throw the gloves away after using them and wash their hands.

-- You may want to wear an apron when preparing and taking liquid chemotherapy, especially if you need to crush or dissolve pills.
-This will keep you from getting medication on your clothing.
-If you get medication on your apron, wash it separately from other clothing using hot water.
+- You may want to wear an apron when preparing and taking liquid chemotherapy.
+This is very true if you need to crush or dissolve pills.
+This will keep you from getting medicine on your clothing.
+If you get medicine on your apron, wash it separately from other clothing.
+Use hot water.

 How do I prepare a dose of oral chemotherapy?

-If you can’t swallow your medication whole, your healthcare provider may instruct you to prepare your dose of chemotherapy at home before taking it.
-Follow your healthcare provider’s instructions on how to prepare your medication.
+You may not be able to swallow your medicine whole.
+If so, your healthcare provider may instruct you to prepare your dose of chemotherapy at home before taking it.
+Follow your healthcare provider’s instructions on how to prepare your medicine.

 -

-Gather your medications and supplies on an uncluttered counter or table, away from windows, fans, heating ducts, and where you prepare food.
+Gather your medicine and supplies on an uncluttered counter or table.
+Make sure it’s away from windows, fans, heating ducts, and where you prepare food.
 You’ll need (see Figure 1):

 - An oral syringe and syringe cap